PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Verify Cookie By Name Not Contain
+## Verify Cookie By Name Not Match

-Verifies that the value of the cookie with the specified name not contain the given value.
+Verifies that the value of the cookie with the specified name not match the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyCookieByNameNotContain(name, text)
+verifyCookieByNameNotMatch(name, text)
 `

 ### Parameters